ucancallmealicia/mysql_demo/README.md

 ## Use Case 3: Items of a Given Type/Subrecords

-Output as input - can make changes to the results of these queries and then use them for something else
+Queries to assist in auditing and/or updating data.
+Can make changes to the results of these queries and then push changes to ArchivesSpace via the API.

-**all_dates.sql**
+**all_ao_dates.sql**

 Retrieves a list of all dates and their associated descriptive records.
+Can modify this to find dates with or without structured date fields.

 **all_extents.sql**